 The file T includes the initial temperature values.
-Internal pressure and temperature fields are set to 1, and the initial velocity in the domain is set to zero except at the inlet boundary, where it is 3.
+Internal pressure and temperature fields are set to 1, and the initial velocity in the domain as well as the inlet boundary is set to 3.

-Note: As it can be seen, the p unit is the same as the pressure unit $(kg m^{-1} s^{-2})$, because sonicFoam is a compressible solver.
+Note: As it can be seen, the p unit is the same as the pressure unit (kg $m^{-1} s^{-2}$ ), because rhoPimpleFoam/sonicFoam is a compressible solver.